TheArturthur/CoppermindScraper/Cosmere/Ars Arcanum.md

-**Ars Arcanum** is a glossary or appendix section at the end of the books that are part of the [[Cosmere\|cosmere]] universe.
+**Ars Arcanum** is a glossary or appendix section at the end of many of the books that are part of the [[Cosmere\|cosmere]].
 The information is presented from an in-universe perspective.
 Every Ars Arcanum is written by [[Khriss\|Khriss]].
 The annotations on many of the images from the various books are made by her assistant [[Nazh\|Nazh]].
 [[Brandon Sanderson\|Brandon]] initially planned to use the phrase "Ars Magica" for these glossaries, as he felt it was "a cool Latinate take on 'Magical Arts' or 'Magical Skills'."
 However, there was a role-playing game with that name, so he instead went with "Ars Arcanum," which he ultimately felt had more of a true-Latinate feel.